 It’s been about 5 years since I hiked this trail.
 Is it possible that my fear of heights got worse over the years?
-I hope not. .
-Some parts of Castle Canyon was very narrow -barely one foot width – with pretty steep decline off the edge.
+I hope not.
+Some parts of Castle Canyon was very narrow -barely one-foot width – with pretty steep decline off the edge.
 My heart raced and I felt my anxiety coming on.
-It’s mind boggling..
+It’s mind-boggling.
 It’s unlikely for me to forget about the narrow, cliffy parts of the trail.
-Only thing that makes sense is that it didn’t bother me that much back then.
+The only thing that makes sense is that it didn’t bother me that much back then.
 But, I refused to believe that my fear of heights is getting worse!
 Can it?
 Can a phobia get worse over time seriously?
 How am I supposed to hike Machu Picchu and other amazing places on my bucket list if this gets worse?
 I am hiking with a (mental) disability!!
 OMG

 Anyway, shocking my system was a good call after all.
 I did not leave my couch after I got home and took a bath.
 I was thoroughly exhausted.
 I slept for 10 hours that night and woke up feeling fresh!
 I didn’t experience any side effects of the Daylight Savings time change. 🙂